walshbr/data-for-the-rest-of-us/pages/week-10-identification.md

 ## Homework

-* Send the topic to me by Friday at 9:00 AM.
+* Send the topic and planned dataset to me by Friday at 9:00 AM.